Canon 17mm Tilt-Shift Lens Review

 Here is a visual review of the Canon 17mm Tilt-Sift lens.

 Canon 17mm Tilt-Shift Lens Review: As a luxury real estate photographer I’m always looking to up my game.
 I recently had a conversation with world renown, architectural, globe-trotting photographer, Tim Griffith.
 He suggested I’d benefit from Canon’s 17mm Tilt-Shift lens.
-After quick research and noting its incredible reviews, I pulled the trigger and purchased it.
-Holy Tilt Shift Batman!
+After a quick research and noting its incredible reviews, I pulled the trigger and purchased it.
+Holy Tilt-Shift Batman!
 Just came back from a test shoot with my new 17mm Tilt-Shift lens.
 This lens is definitely the Houdini of lenses.
 Each time I Shifted the lens I was stunned at how freak’n cool it was to be able to get an entire building in the viewfinder.
 IMHO a Tilt-Shift lens is just as important as the camera you are using.
 I often photograph luxury commercial real estate.
 Some of the buildings are so tall that even with my FE 16-35mm f/4.0 racked to 16mm I can not fit the entire building top to bottom in a single frame.
-And on the oft chance that I can fit the building into the frame it is severely distorted due to the wide angle lens.
+And on the oft chance that I can fit the building into the frame, it is severely distorted due to the wide-angle lens.
 However, this is no longer an issue with a 17mm Tilt-Shift, it’s as easy as shifting up.

 A couple of caveats: #1] Make sure that the focal plane is dead on perfectly horizontal to the building you are photographing.
 This will prevent distortion. #2] The front lens element is bulbous as in super convex.
 It’s really easy to pick up lens flare when shooting outdoors during high sun hours.
 I’d recommend using an umbrella or wearing a wide-brimmed hat to use as a Gobo to block the sun flare.